 You Credit Score: How's Your FICO?

-Since our society is so automated, it's probably not that surprising that your ability to repay your mortgage comes down to a single number.
+Because our society is so computer-driven, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine your score:
+While these methods vary from one agency to another, the differences aren't huge; each agency uses the following to build your score:

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
-The result is a single number: your FICO score.
+The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Typical home buyers likely find their credit scores falling above 620.
+Higher scores are better.
+Typical home buyers likely find their FICO scores falling between 620 and 800.

 Not just for qualifying